Okay, so you love travel. And you want to do it all the time — maybe even full time.

 Step 5: Come Up With An Extra Juicy Product

-Paid press trips, affiliate marketing and paid influencer campaigns are a lot of fun.
+Paid press trips, travel affiliate marketing and paid influencer campaigns are a lot of fun.

 But to really be sustainable and diversify your income streams, you’re going to want to have a product or service that further helps your audience beyond that awesome free content and email opt-in.